-Note that after "1000" the counter should go back to the beginning and output "0000".
+Note that this table is read top-to-bottom in the left column and then the right column.
+Also, after "1000" the counter should go back to the beginning and output "0000".
 Create an entity for the Gray code counter called gray1 (gray1.vhd).
 Use the 1-process FSM model (i.e., a single process with nothing except clock and reset in the sensitivity list).
 Use the provided entity.